 - 2 eggs

-- Scant ¾ cup flour
+- ½ cup flour

-- ⅛ tsp baking powder
+- ⅛ teaspoon baking powder

-- Preheat oven to 350 degrees, then prepare 8x8 baking pan by cutting two pieces of parchment paper and criss-crossing them in the bottom and up the sides of the pan to from a sling.
+- Preheat oven to 350 degrees, then prepare 8x8 baking pan by cutting two pieces of parchment paper and crisscrossing them in the bottom and up the sides of the pan to form a sling.

-- Once everything has melted together, whisk well until the mixture gets glossy.
+- Once everything has melted together, add the sugar and whisk well until the mixture gets glossy.
 Whisk in the vanilla and espresso powder, making sure everything is well incorporated.

 - Add the eggs one at a time, whisking well between additions and then until it is super glossy.
 This could take 2-3 minutes.

-- Mix the baking powder into the flour, then using the spatula, fold the flour in just until you can’t see it anymore
+- Mix the baking powder into the flour, then using the spatula, fold the flour in just until you can’t see it anymore.

-- Pour into the parchment lined pan and bake at 350 degrees for 35-38 minutes (depending on your oven)
+- Pour into the parchment lined pan and bake at 350 degrees for 30-40 minutes (depending on your oven).